tomrossmann/Backload/README.md

 ### Highlights

-**Backload** is a feature rich server side component witch can be fully customized (declaratively) within the web.config file file (resp. a linked config file).
+**Backload** is a feature rich server side component witch can be fully customized (declaratively) within the web.config file (resp. a linked config file).
 Complex storage structures are supported and handled by the component without a single line of code, whether the storage location is the file system or a database.
 If you want to upload different file types (images, pdfs, doc, etc) content type based subfolders can be configured to automatically store different file types in different sub folders (e.g. /images, /pdfs, /movies, etc).

 The zero configuration feature allows quick setups, a default MVC controller is ready to handle incoming requests.
 For more complex scenarios, where you have to run your own business logic, you can derive from the default controller or call the handler method from your code.